senaras/unet-keras/README.md

 # UPDATES:

+(August 2018)
 * residual connection is fixed.
-The original source was using concatenation not adding
+The original source code (pietz's code) was using concatenation not adding.
-* leakyReLU is added  to solve the dying Relu problem
+* leakyReLU is added  to solve the dying Relu problem.